Bio 2010 - Microbiology » Summer 2021 » Chapter 16 Quiz (B)

 A mother and her newborn infant have fairly identical antibodies protecting the newborn as long as he/she nurses from their mom.
 Which of the following is the most likely explanation for their shared antibodies?

-B. Antibodies produced in the mother’s body are passed to the infant via passive immunity through experiencing the same environment.
+A. Antibodies produced in the mother’s body are passed to the infant via passive immunity through breast milk.

-C. Antibodies produced in the mother’s body are passed to the infant via active immunity through breast milk.
+B. Antibodies produced in the infant’s body are passed to the mother via active immunity through the placenta.

-D. Antibodies produced in the mother’s body are passed to the infant via passive immunity through breast milk.
+D. Antibodies produced in the mother’s body are passed to the infant via active immunity through breast milk.

 Need help with your exam preparation?